Honeyyellowcat/Honeyyellowcat/README.md

 ✄ - - - - - - - - - - - - - - - - - - - -

-୨୧・Aeronautics & Astronautics Engineering, with a focus on coding, embedded systems, and simulation.
+・Aeronautics & Astronautics Engineering, with a focus on coding, embedded systems, and simulation.

-୨୧・I use daily: MATLAB, Arduino UNO, Python, Java and C/C++.
+・I use daily: MATLAB, Arduino UNO, Python, Java and C/C++.

-୨୧・Aerospace projects that involve coding, simulation, and system design.
+・Aerospace projects that involve coding, simulation, and system design.

 ✄ - - - - - - - - - - - - - - - - - - - -